 A MVD problem might also have been mistaken for inflammatory bowel disease (IBD) or a dog might face both issues.

 All of the symptoms I listed could be do to something entirely different that MVD – even if it documented that your pet carries the MVD/PVH trait.
 One might confuse the signs of a finicky eater that is just spoiled or has dental problems, epilepsy, toy breed hypoglycemia, hydrocephalus, inflammatory bowel disease, or simply behavioral issues with hepatic microvascular dysplasia.

 How Will My Veterinarian Decide?

 Periodic bile acid tests are not a particularly accurate way to monitor how well your pet’s liver is working over the years.
 You see, the values vary greatly from day to day – even hour to hour.
 Of course, very large increases over time are worrisome.
-Keeping a log of your pet’s body weight, attitude and energy level along with periodic general blood chemistry screens are a more accurate measure of your pets overall health (albumin level, BUN, Creatinine, and glucose, liver enzymes and perhaps Protein C).
+Keeping a log of your pet’s body weight, attitude and energy level along with periodic general blood chemistry screens are a more accurate measure of your pets overall health (blood albumin level, BUN, creatinine, and glucose, liver enzymes and perhaps protein C).

 Well, How Can I As A Pet Owner Manage This Problem When My Pet Is Showing Symptoms?

 We know that dogs with MVD/PVH have problems processing the protein they absorb from their meals.
 So for a long time, veterinarians suggested that the amount of protein that MVD dogs received be restricted.
 Similar advice was given to humans whose livers had been damaged by cirrhosis and other diseases.
 However over time human physicians found that their patients with liver problems actually needed more protein, not less.
 Their patients had a tendency to loose weight due to their poor appetite and metabolic difficulties and protein restriction only made matters worse.